h3li0p4us3/AIO_VPN/README.md

 ## Requirements

-To run the VPN Service Installer, ensure that your system meets the following requirements:
+To run the VPN Server Installer, ensure that your system meets the following requirements:

 - Windows operating system (compatible with Windows 7 and above)
 - Sufficient disk space for installation